-The Board currently has six (6) members, three (3) of whom are Executive Directors and one (1) Non-Executive Director and two (2) Independent Non-Executive Directors.
+The Board currently has six (6) members, three (3) of whom are Executive Directors and one (1) Non-Executive Director and two (2) Independent Non-Executive Director.
 The Board is led by Tan Sri Dato' Azizan Bin Husain, an Independent Non-Executive Chairman, while the executives are led by Datuk Seri Son Chen Chuan, the Group Managing Director.
-With the demise of the late Datuk Jeffrey Ong Cheng Lock, an Independent Non-Executive Director on 2 August 2019 and the late Mr. Lim Hwa Yu on 5 July 2020, Mr. Chong Peng Khang was appointed to the Board on 22 September 2020 as an Independent Non-Executive Director.